-- Each profile must be entered on a separate line in the file. - Category Codes must be entered in capital letters. - Port and category command codes must be entered in capital letters. - A redirect URL cannot exceed 200 characters in length. - The string must end with a "0" (zero) if no filter options will be enabled.
+- Each profile must be entered on a separate line in the file. - Category Codes must be entered in capital letters. - Port and category command codes must be entered in capital letters. - A redirect URL cannot exceed 200 characters in length. - The string must end with "0x1" if no filter options will be enabled. - If quotas are to be used in filtering profiles, these must be entered in a separate file from the NT or LDAP profile file.